Quantifying Local Specialization in Deep Neural Networks: Appendix

 \subsection{Robustness to the Choice of Cluster Number}

 In the main paper, we only present results form experiments in which the number of clusters, $k$, was set to 16 for sub-ImageNet networks and 32 for ImageNet ones.
-The fact that we find evidence of modularity in networks across a range of sizes using $k=16$ suggests that detecting it is robust to $k$.
+The fact that we find evidence of local specialization in networks across a range of sizes using $k=16$ suggests that detecting it is robust to $k$.
 However, here we also present a direct comparison between results for CIFAR CNN-VGGs for $k \in \{8, 12, 16\}$.
 Tables \ref{tab:lesion_altk} and \ref{tab:lucid_altk} show these results for lesion and feature-visualization experiments respectively.
-In general, whether or not an experiment resulted in a significant Fisher-Bates $p$ value or an effect measure suggesting modularity is consistent across these values of $k$.
+In general, whether or not an experiment resulted in a Fisher statistic or an effect measure suggesting local specialization is consistent across these values of $k$.